Virtualization-projects/ee-workshop/README.md

 ![](./images/kube-java-lb.png)

 The `Node Port` 32770 is exposed.
-Note this is different than previous implementations because of Kubernetes NodePort range limitations.
+Note that this is different than previous implementations due to Kubernetes NodePort range limitations.
 Open a new browser tab, paste in the `UCP Hostname` from the Play with Docker landing page and add `:32770/java-web/` at the end of the url.
 You should be led to the running application.

 ![](./images/kube-running-app.png)

 ## <a name="task5"></a>Task 5: Image Scanning

-Security is crucial for all organizations.
-And it is a complicated topic, too in-depth to go through in detail here.
-We're going to look at just one of the features that Docker Enterprise has to help you build a secure software supply chain: Image Scanning which checks for vulnerabilities in your images
+Security is crucial for all organizations and covers a wide range of topics.
+Far too many to cover them in-depth in this workshop.
+We'll be examining just one of the features that Docker Enterprise provides to assist you in building a secure software supply chain: `Image Scanning` which checks for vulnerabilities in your images.

 1. If you turned on security in Task 1.3 step 14 you can skip this step.
-Otherwise, turn on scanning now so DTR downloads the latest database of security vulnerabilities.
-In the left-hand panel, select `System` and then the `Security` tab.
+Otherwise, proceed to enable scanning now to allow DTR to download the latest security and vulnerabilities database.
+On the left-hand panel, select `System` and then the `Security` tab.
 Select `ENABLE SCANNING` and click `Enable Online Syncing` to start the download of database of security vulnerabilities.

 	![](./images/scanning-activate.png)